Early Drug Discovery Services: Why Do You Need A CRO?

 Several market reviews indicate a growing rate of early drug discovery outsourcing services to CRO providers.
 This rise can be attributed to the increasing aging population, the prevalence of chronic diseases, lifestyle-related disorders, and the pressure on pharmaceutical companies to develop innovative drugs within strict budgets and shorter timeframes.
 Many biotech and pharmaceutical firms have recognized that outsourcing early drug discovery and design can help reduce costs and timelines.
 Consequently, the global drug discovery CRO market is projected to reach USD 77 billion by 2025 and grow to approximately USD 149 billion by 2034 (Precedence Research).

 There is a strong consensus that applying structural biology methods to drug discovery can significantly accelerate the early stages of the process.
 A structural analysis provides direct insights into how ligands interact with the binding sites of target proteins, which enhances design efficiency.
-To address the challenges associated with the process, approximately 20 to 25 years ago, several technology-focused CRO companies specializing in outsourcing integrated drug discovery—including chemical library screening, modeling, and structural biology—were established.
+To address the challenges associated with the process, approximately 20 to 25 years ago, several technology-focused CRO companies specializing in integrated drug discovery—including chemical library screening, modeling, and protein crystallography and NMR spectroscopy services—were established.
+Once the structural framework has been established, various structure-based drug design strategies can be followed.

 In an analysis of the advantages of drug discovery outsourcing by de Villemeur et al. (2022), the following common factors were named as making substantial contributions: